Massage therapy benefits seniors by improving both physical and mental health.

 Massage Benefits Foot Pain

-Exercise and massage therapy for foot pain is said to be an effective technique in reducing the pain and improving functional status among seniors versus ultrasound therapy and exercise.2
+Exercise and massage therapy for foot pain is said to be an effective technique in reducing pain and improving functional status among seniors versus ultrasound therapy and exercise.

 Massage Therapy for Seniors with Knee Arthritis

-Massage therapy and exercise group therapy are more effective and can bring about greater improvements in relieving arthritis pain rather that exercise programs alone.
-Chinese massage or moderate pressure massage is advised to patients with knee osteoarthritis and it is usually given three times per week for 15 days.3 Additionally, this kind of massage therapy has been shown to improve knee functioning and reduce stiffness.4
+Massage therapy and exercise group therapy are more effective and can bring about greater improvements in relieving arthritis pain rather than exercise programs alone.
+Chinese massage or moderate pressure massage is advised to patients with knee osteoarthritis and it is usually given three times per week for 15 days.
+Additionally, this kind of massage therapy has been shown to improve knee functioning and reduce stiffness.

 Massage Therapy for Carpal Tunnel Syndrome and Upper Limb Pain